SiteSaviors/forever-in-color/FOUNDER_WORKFLOW.md

-e# Founder’s Workflow (Visual, No-Terminal Guide)
+# Founder’s Workflow (Visual, No-Terminal Guide)

 This is your simple, repeatable process to manage Wondertone inside VS Code using buttons and panels (no complex commands).
+For daily guardrails and acceptance criteria, keep `agents.md` pinned alongside this playbook.

 ---